svikashk/agile/agile/scrum-meetings.md

 With each scrum meeting focussed on achieving a specific goal, everything from who attends it to best practices will vary.

-So, how do you make each of your scrum meetings productive, effective, and efficient?
+So, how do you make each of your scrum ceremonies productive, effective, and efficient?

 Let’s jump in and find out.